nasa-jpl/ION-DTN/.github/ansible/README.md

 Creates multiple Solaris Zones in parallel from template snapshot.

 **Required variables:**

 - `run_id`: GitHub Actions run ID
 - `zones_for_this_host`: JSON array of zone definitions `[{"job_index": 0, "vm": "dsoc3"}, ...]`

 **What it does:**

 1. Configures all zones sequentially (fast operation)
+2. Generates sysconfig profiles for hostname configuration
-2. Clones all zones from template using Ansible async (parallel)
+3. Clones all zones from template using Ansible async (parallel)
-3. Waits for all clone operations to complete
+4. Waits for all clone operations to complete
-4. Boots all zones using async (parallel)
+5. Boots all zones using async (parallel)
-5. Waits for all boot operations to complete
+6. Waits for all boot operations to complete
-6. Verifies all zones are accessible via connection plugin (wait_for_connection)
+7. Verifies all zones are accessible via `zlogin`
-7. Configures zone hostnames through connection plugin (lineinfile)

 **Key features:**

 - Uses Ansible's `async` with `poll: 0` for true parallelism
 - All zones on a VM are created simultaneously
 - Significantly faster than sequential creation (15-20s total vs 15-20s per zone)
-- Connection plugin pattern for all zone interactions

-**Acceptance Criteria covered:**
-- AC1.1-AC1.5: Zone operations use connection plugin instead of zlogin
-- AC2.1-AC2.5: Hostname configuration through zone connection
-- AC2.1: All zones created in <30 seconds total
+- All zones created in <30 seconds total
-- AC2.2: All zones boot and pass healthcheck
-- AC2.4: Zones named `ci-zone-{run_id}-{job_index}`
+- Zones named `ci-zone-{run_id}-{job_index}`
+- Hostnames configured via sysconfig profile during clone

-### run-tests-in-zone.yml
+### run-tests-in-zone.sh

-Executes ION tests inside the zone.
+Bash script that executes ION tests inside a Solaris Zone using `zlogin`.

-**Required variables:**
+**Required arguments:**

 - `run_id`: GitHub Actions run ID
 - `job_index`: Matrix job index
 - `test_list`: Space-separated list of tests to run
-- `artifact_tarball`: Path to ION build tarball on runner
+- `env_vars`: Environment variables as KEY=VALUE pairs (optional)

 **What it does:**

+1. Validates all input arguments and checks for command injection
-1. Copies build artifact to VM
+2. Copies build artifact from `/home/github-runner/ci-artifacts/{run_id}/` to zone
-2. Extracts artifacts into zone (`/usr/local`, `/root/tests`)
+3. Extracts tarball inside zone and fixes path references in build files
+4. Runs `gmake install` to install ION binaries into `/usr/local`
-3. Runs `./runtests {test_list}` inside zone
+5. Executes `./runtests {test_list}` inside zone via `zlogin`
-4. Collects progress file as `progress-job-{index}.txt`
+6. Collects progress file as `progress-job-{index}.txt`
-5. Collects ion.log files into `ion-logs-job-{index}/`
+7. Collects ion.log files with directory structure preserved
+8. Collects ion-system.log diagnostic files with flattened naming
-6. Returns test exit code (fails playbook if tests fail)
+9. Returns test exit code

-**Acceptance Criteria covered:**
-- AC4.1: Tests run via `./runtests {space-separated-list}`
-- AC4.2: Progress and ion.log files generated
-- AC4.3: Results collected from zone to global zone
-- AC4.4: Unique naming for results
+**Deployment:**
+The workflow copies this script to the VM via `scp` and executes it with `ssh` and `sudo`.

 ### destroy-zone.yml

 Destroys zone and cleans up resources.

 **Required variables:**

 - `run_id`: GitHub Actions run ID
 - `job_index`: Matrix job index

 **What it does:**

 1. Halts zone (with force option if needed)
 2. Uninstalls zone
 3. Destroys ZFS clone